 One of the big draws on a holiday to Peru is a visit to the Inca ruins at Machu Picchu.
 But wildlife seeking visitors find that a number of different wildlife tours are available from Cusco.
 It is not just the main stopping place for an Andean cultural and archaeological trip, but also a gateway to some truly spectacular wildlife encounters.

 The birdlife alone that can be seen on a tour from Cusco is enough to fulfil a lifetime’s ambition.
-Add to that the chance of Spectacled Bears, Giant Otters, Jaguars, amphibians galore, hundreds of orchids and thousands of butterfly species and you have a wildlife watcher’s paradise.
+Add to that birding Peru trip the chance of Spectacled Bears, Giant Otters, Jaguars, amphibians galore, hundreds of orchids and thousands of butterfly species and you have a wildlife watcher’s paradise.

 Getting to your Cusco Tour

-To travel from Peru’s capital, Lima, to the south of the country to see the Cusco wildlife and Inca sites, you have two ways to choose.
+To begin your birding Peru adventure you have to travel from the capital, Lima, to the south of the country.
+And to see the Cusco wildlife and Inca sites, you have two ways to choose.
 The quickest is to fly, but as Cusco sits high in the Andes at 3,400m (just over 11,000ft) you have to allow yourself time to get acclimatised to the altitude before you do anything strenuous, even just a little gentle birdwatching tour.

 Alternatively, you can take a bus to begin your Cusco tour.
 The preferred route is via the town of Arequipa, which is a longer trip but considered safer.
 There is a direct bus route over the Andes but the mountain roads are windy, steep and dangerous, especially in wet weather.